pranav-kural/auto-gpt/README.md

 ### GitHub Actions

 Pre-configured with GitHub Actions to run your tests and lint your code automatically on every push.
 You can find the workflow configuration in the `.github/workflows` directory.
-Also, includes setup for dependabot to keep your dependencies up-to-date.
-Please note that, you may need to enable dependabot in your repository settings.
+Also, includes setup for dependabot to keep dependencies up-to-date.
 Learn more about [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide).

 ## TypeScript Project Starter Template